catbird-clue/Gem-Cloud-CLI-GCC-/README.md

 ## Getting Started: Typical Workflow

 1.  **Prepare Your Project:** Create a folder named `AI_Memory` inside your project directory.
 2.  **Upload:** Click the **"Upload Project Folder"** button and select your main project folder.
-Alternatively, if you have saved a workspace before, select it from the dropdown menu.
 3.  **Start Chatting:** Begin a conversation with the AI.
 You can ask it to review your code, suggest improvements, or implement a new feature.
 For questions about specific files not in the main project, use the paperclip icon to attach them to your prompt.
 4.  **Manage Context:** As the conversation progresses, use the **"Save session summary"** button to keep the AI up-to-date on the current task, especially when the Context Health indicator changes color.
 5.  **Apply Changes:** When the AI proposes file modifications, review the diffs presented in the chat and click **"Apply Changes"** to integrate them into your project files.
 6.  **Download:** Modified files will be highlighted in the File Explorer.
 Use the download icon that appears on hover to save them to your local machine.
-7.  **Save Your Work:** If you plan to return to this project, click the save icon in the "Workspace" section to save your current file set as a named workspace.
-Next time you open the app, you can load it instantly from the dropdown menu.
+7.  **Export History:** When you're done, you can export the entire chat conversation as a Markdown file using the export button at the top of the chat panel.
-8.  **Export History:** When you're done, you can export the entire chat conversation as a Markdown file using the export button at the top of the chat panel.
+8.  **Clear Session:** To start over, click the trash can icon in the File Explorer header to clear all files and reset the application.

 ---